vsrinivas/fuchsia/the-book/package_metadata.md

   shared libraries.
 The `shell` feature also implies the `root-ssl-certificates` feature.

+- `shell-commands`, which requests access to the currently available shell binaries (note: not "installed", but "available").
+Binaries are mapped into `/bin` in the requesters namespace.
+Running these commands may require the `fuchsia.process.Resolver` and `fuchsia.process.Launcher` services also be requested.

 - `system-temp`, which requests access to the system temp directory, located at `/tmp` in the package's namespace.
 (Future work will likely remove access to the system temp directory in favor of a local temp directory for each